 - When to buy your tickets: now or later?

 Traditionally, Super Bowl tickets become cheaper as the game approaches.
-Data from a New York Times article suggests that prices are at their highest right after the conference championships, when fan’s spirits and BAC’s (blood alcohol content levels) are still high.
-Prices usually continue to fall as the two week period comes to a close; however, this is not guaranteed, which is why we suggest you sign-up for our Super Bowl Update email.
+Data from a New York Times article suggests that prices are at their highest right after the conference championship games, when fan’s spirits and BAC’s (blood alcohol content levels) are still high.
+Prices usually continue to fall as the two-week period comes to a close; however, this is not guaranteed, which is why we suggest you sign-up for our Super Bowl Update email.

 Super Bowl 48 ticket prices started to decrease drastically 5 days before the game.
-The interesting part of that Super Bowl (aside from the fact it was played in the cold at MetLife Stadium) was that anytime tickets fell below $2,000 those tickets were bought immediately.
-From the Tuesday to the Thursday before the Super Bowl, ticket prices remained fairly consistent and for the more conservative fan this would have been a perfect time to buy cheap Super bowl tickets (or at least reasonably cheap).
+The interesting part of that Super Bowl (aside from the fact it was played outdoors in the cold at MetLife Stadium) was that anytime tickets fell below $2,000, those tickets were purchased immediately.
+From the Tuesday to the Thursday before the Super Bowl, ticket prices remained fairly consistent and for the more conservative fan, this would have been a perfect time to buy cheap Super bowl tickets (or at least reasonably cheap).

-But Super Bowl 49 ticket prices were nothing like what we’ve seen before or since.
+Super Bowl 49 ticket prices, on the other hand, were nothing like what we’ve seen before or since.
 Ticket prices were the cheapest after the match up was set, and prices continued to climb to an average of over $7,000 per seat with the big game a week away.
 The market then came down a bit over the next two days to just over $6,000 per ticket, only to spike again to an unprecedented average price of just under $12,000 a ticket.

-Which city is the 5th richest in America?
+Which city is the 5th-richest in America?
 Boston.
 The New England Patriots were playing in their 6th Super Bowl since 2001, so you’d think the pool of potential buyers would be small.
-But with Tom Brady at the end of his career many fans figured it could be the last chance to see him in the big game.
+But with Tom Brady supposedly towards the end of his career, many fans figured it could be the last chance to see him in the big game.
 Two strong fan bases with disposable income is a pretty good recipe for an increase in ticket prices.